The Oasis Counseling Center offers clients a range of mental health options.

 In your initial appointment, we will assess a variety of personal background information, including situations or conditions that may affect the problem for which you are seeking treatment.
 You participate in this process by completing history forms, sometimes specific symptom check lists, and by talking about your situation.
 A thorough history helps us to determine if there is a medical or other problem requiring additional referral for care.
 It also helps in identifying what therapeutic methods may be most effective for you.
 This also allows us to develop a treatment plan tailored to your needs based on the initial and ongoing assessments.
 You will be given information about recommendations (such as for specific types of therapy, biofeedback, medications, or bodywork, etc.) and are encouraged to ask questions to help you understand your care better.

-We offer the following types of therapy and testing in our office:
+We offer the following types of therapy in our office:

 Individual Psychotherapy is a process of meeting with a therapist to assist you in dealing with symptoms or problems you are having.
 A common aim of therapy is to gain understanding that informs one to make new choices that achieve a better outcome for one's life.
 This may involve learning new skills, trying out new behaviors, working through old issues, grieving, or letting go of things that no longer serve health or well-being.